 THE BAND WITH EVERYTHING

-Welcome to the Era of Excellence!
-Come on in and see what’s happening with a magical band of musical craftsmen that makes sweet, sweet sounds in the air night after night.
+Light it up, let’s get this show on the road!
+Come on in and see what’s happening with a magical band of musical craftsmen on a holy Mission to make sweet, sweet sounds in the air night after night.

 James “JY” Young Lead vocals, guitars